NightFeather/battery_log/README.md

-#Battery Log
+# Battery Log
-### A small tool gathering battery charge with a graph script
+A small tool gathering battery charge status with a graphing script

+## Note
-## This is a AUR package
+ This is a AUR package
-## And is for systemd
+ And is for systemd

 ## TODO
- - [] only graph last half hour
+ - [ ] only graph last half hour
- - [] determine how much logs should we preserve and time-range for plotting
+ - [ ] determine how much logs should we preserve and time-range for plotting